xPolydeuces/programming-notes/web/http-protocol.md

 ## Important HTTP Request Methods

 * GET - requests a representation of the specified resource.
-Requests using `GET` should only be used to request data (they shouldn't include data);
+Requests using `GET` should only be used to request data (they shouldn't include data),
-*
+* PUT - creates a new resource or replaces a representation of the target resource with the request payload,
+* POST - sends data to the server.
+The type of the body of the request is indicated by the `Content-Type` header;

 ## Important headers